hamsoftug/android-engineer/README.md

 As an Android Engineer, you will be implementing core features to deliver success to our growing customer base.
 You will be deeply involved in the design and development process, own goal-oriented features from conception to roll out, and help maintain and improve our current codebase.

-Despite our small team, we believe this is a unique opportunity for someone who is seeking to make a big impact on a rapidly growing enterprise product.
-If you are driven by ownership and impact, we’d love to hear from you!
+Do you have a deep understanding of Android?
+Do hard problems excite you?
+Are you self driven?
+Would you like to make a big impact on a rapidly growing enterprise product?
+We’d love to hear from you!

 ## What you will do